-The loan recipient should attempt to reduce the possibilities of labor standards violations by taking preventative measures to minimize misunderstanding of what is required.
-The loan recipient shall hold a preconstruction conference.
-One purpose of the preconstruction conference is to apprise the contractor and all available subcontractors of their responsibilities and obligations concerning compliance with the minimum wage laws.
+The funding recipient should attempt to reduce the possibilities of labor standards violations by taking preventative measures to minimize misunderstanding of what is required.
+The funding recipient shall hold a Preconstruction Conference.
+One purpose of the Preconstruction Conference is to apprise the contractor and all available subcontractors of their responsibilities and obligations concerning compliance with the minimum wage laws.